The Edwards SAPIEN 3 Ultra RESILIA valve: designed to elevate long-term durability and valve performance

-Surgical valves with RESILIA tissue demonstrated significantly improved freedom from SVD compared to non-RESILIA tissue valves at 8 years5
+Surgical valves with RESILIA tissue demonstrated significantly improved freedom from structural valve deterioration (SVD) compared to non-RESILIA tissue valves at 8 years4

 Freedom from SVD**